viditpathak11/Basic-Projects/README.md

 # Basic-Projects
-Simple projects by me as a novice programmer.
+Basic beginner level projects.
-These ar esome beginner level projects in C and Python.
-The ideas for these projects have been taken from reddit and Project Euler.
+Basic projects in C and python.
+The topics for these projects are from Reddit and Project Euler.